Blog

 • Hard Water vs Soft Water

 Water hardness may be permanent or not, depending on the composition of the dissolved solids it holds.
-Carbonate hard water compounds, such as calcium carbonate, can be removed from the water with boiling.
-Non carbonate compounds cannot, such as calcium sulfate.
+Carbonate hard water compounds, such as calcium carbonate, can be removed from the water by boiling it.
+Non-carbonate compounds cannot, such as calcium sulfate.

 Possible Adverse Effects of Hard Water.
 There is currently a small body of evidence that highlights adverse effects associated with long-term hard water consumption.
 A few epidemiological studies show a weak association between hard water intake and cardiovascular disease, various types of esophageal and digestive cancers, neurological deficits, and all-cause mortality.
 [24]

 Soft Water May Be Worse.
-Other studies point towards the opposite conclusion, showing that soft water very low in minerals is likely to be worse for overall health than hard water high in minerals[18].
+Other studies point towards the opposite conclusion, showing that soft water that is very low in minerals is likely to be worse for overall health than hard water that is high in minerals[25].
 There is likely to be an optimal health range for calcium and magnesium content in water.
 More research is required before firm conclusions can be drawn.

 The mineral makeup of the hard water is known to affect the result: